Abstract

 Permitting the passage of light.

-A work of art consisting of three parts, usually hinged together.
+A work of art consisting of three sections or panels, usually hinged together.

 A turpentine burn is made by soaking a rag in solvent and scrubbing the canvas directly.
 This technique removes paint and leaves a stain on the canvas.